faveeo/wercker-jsonschema-lint/README.md

 # wercker-jsonschema-lint

-This [Wercker](http://wercker.com/) step validates a JSON file according to its schema.
+This [Wercker](http://wercker.com/) step validates a JSON file according to a schema.

 This step must be used with a box containing Python 2.7 and Pip.